FredrikBakken/MyReadWriteSpeed/README.md

 ### Current Status:

-Not recommended to use.
-Found issues related to using up the space in the C:/ drive during runs.
+** NOT RECOMMENDED TO USE.** Found issues related to using up the space in the C:/ drive during runs.

 ![alt tag](http://fredrikbakken.no/MyRWTool.png)